mars-7/legislation/docs/foundation_code/penal_code/criminal_articles/article_seven.md

 		<li>Obstructing reactor operations is punishable by no more than three (3) days of Class-E confinement</li>
 		<li>If however, as a result of the obstruction, a reactor incident occurs, the offence is punishable by no more than seven (7) days of Class-E confinemnt</li>
 	</ol>
-	<li>Aiding and abetting Class-D is an act when a foundation employee aids a Class-D to escape, escape, engage in an act of sabotage, or violate any article under <code>6 F.C.</code></li>
+	<li>Aiding and abetting Class-D is an act when a foundation employee aids a Class-D to escape, escape, engage in an act of sabotage, or violate any article under <a href="https://legislation.scpf.io/foundation_code/ordinances/classd_regulations/article_one">6 F.C.</a></li>
 	<ol style={{'list-style' : 'lower-alpha'}}>
 		<li>Aiding and abetting Class-D is punishable by no more than three (3) days of Class-E confinement</li>
 		<li>If however, as a result of the offence, hostile Class-D escapes the Class-D Containment Zone, the offence is punishable by no more than seven (7) days of Class-E confinemnt</li>